-Per ARs 4354, 4354.1, and 4354.2, Ggraduation from Santa Monica College with a Certificate of Achievement requires successful completion of the appropriate coursework in the major/er area of emphasis with a grade of "C" (2.0) or higher, better GPA or with a P if the course was taken on a Pass/No Pass basis, and the P is equal to a "C" or higher (Title 5 Section 55063(a)(2).
+Per ARs 4354, 4354.1, and 4354.2, A Certificate of Achievement requires completion of the appropriate coursework in the major/or area of emphasis with a grade of "C" (2.0) or higher, better GPA or with a P if the course was taken on a Pass/No Pass basis, and the P is equal to a "C" or higher (Title 5 Section 55063(a)(2). (moved)

-At least 50% of the units required must be completed at Santa Monica College., or in the case of the Intersegmental General Education Transfer Curriculum (IGETC), or the California State University General Education Certification Pattern (CSU GE) at least 50% of the units must be completed at any combination of California Community College(s).
+At least 50% of the units required must be completed at Santa Monica College., or in the case of the Intersegmental General Education Transfer Curriculum (IGETC), or the California State University General Education Certification Pattern (CSU GE) at least 50% of the units must be completed at any combination of California Community College(s). (moved)